TechCrunch: Equifax Hack-Checking Web Site Is Returning Random Results - Slashdot

 The credit bureaus can already ruin someone's life with wrong information and not suffer any consequences for what should be a crime, or at least libel.

+Their customers are the lenders.
+Nobody pays or asks to be in a credit reporters database.
+And the lenders have no reason to give a shit about this.

-The Experian hotline (Score:3)
+The Experian hotline (Score:5, Interesting)

 Today I tried calling the new Equifax help line (set up because of the data breach) and asked the woman I spoke to if Equifax intended to issue new PIN numbers to the people who already had credit freezes.